choch321/MarkCichonskiJr./README.md

 - 🌱 I’m currently learning White Hat Hacking

-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on hiring a junior data scientist

 - 💬 Talk to me about Getting into data science